mosip/documentation/docs/adopting-lts-1.2.0.md

 #### OpenCRVS
 * OpenCRVS is a digital platform for recording a person's major life events like births, deaths, marriages, and divorces.
-* It is a customizable open source solution designed for civil registration and it's essential services such as social protection, health care, education and economic & social opportunities.
+* It is a customizable open source solution designed for civil registration and it's essential services such as social protection, health care, education and economic and social opportunities.